 When your car gets repossessed, or you give it up voluntarily, the lender may ask you to pay a deficiency balance.
-This is a balance they can charge you to cover the difference between the debt you owe and the value of the car.
+A deficiency balance covers the difference between the debt you owe and the car’s value.

-The lender has a right to collect this deficiency balance and if you don’t pay it, it may take further action.
-It can sell your debt to a collection agency, and you may have a lawsuit filed against you resulting in a wage garnishment or a lien on your other property.
+The lender has a right to collect this deficiency balance.
+If you don’t pay it, the lender may take further action.
+It can sell your debt to a collection agency, and you may have a lawsuit filed against you, resulting in wage garnishment or a lien on your other property.

 If you can’t pay the deficiency balance on your car debt, your best bet is to talk to the lender as soon as possible.
 They may work with you to negotiate your debt or set up a payment plan.